 Minister Balakrishnan’s visit to USP sparked critical thinking among the participants; in the same spirit, the conversation and questions about Singapore’s position in the world should continue amidst the ever-changing economy and political climate.

-Ianna is an English Literature student who cares deeply about too many things.
-She likes poetry, music, and taking too many naps for her own good.
+Ianna is an English Literature student who cares deeply about poetry, music, and taking naps.
+It’s pronounced eye-yeah-nah, by the way.